nrinaudo/kantan.csv/docs/src/main/tut/06-step_by_step_parsing.md

 filtered.next
 ```

-And this will only read as much as it needs to parse that first row.
+And this will only read as much as it needs to decode that first row.
 You could iterate over huge CSV files this way
 without loading more than one row at a time in memory.

 ## What to read next